grafalex82/ut88/README.md

 - [Machine](src/machine.py) - implements the machine as a whole, sets up relationships between the CPU, registered (installed) memories, attached I/O devices, and interrupt controller (if it would exist for the UT-88 machine).
 The concept of the Machine class allow emulating UT-88 design closer to how it works in the hardware.
 Thus it implements some important concepts:
     - Real CPU does not read the memory directly.
 Instead, the CPU sets the desired address on its address lines, and reads the data that a memory device (if connected and selected) sets on the data bus.
 This is emulated in the same way: the CPU is a part of the particular Machine configuration, and can access only a memory which is installed in this configuration.
 Same for I/O devices, which may vary for different computer configurations.
     - Reset button resets only the CPU, but leaves the RAM intact.
 This makes possible some workflows implemented in the Monitor 0, where exiting from some modes (e.g. Memory read or write) is performed using the Reset button.
     - Some types of memory is triggerred with stack read/write operations.
 Thus the Quasi Disc module is connected in this way.
 This allows RAM and Quasi Disk operate in the same address space, but use different accessing mechanisms.
+At the same time, the Machine class is responsible for handling `0x40` port in order to select between regular memory and the quasi disk.
     - The UT-88 Computer does not have an interrupt controller.
 Instead if an interrupts occurr, the data bus will have 0xff value on the line due to pull-up resistors.
 This coincide with the RST7 instruction, that runs an interrupt handler.
 - [RAM](src/ram.py), [ROM](src/rom.py), stack memories (e.g. Quasi Disc), and I/O devices are connected to the machine according to a few [generic interfaces](src/interfaces.py).
 This allows extending functionality of the computer with new devices very easily - just implement the interface, and register the device/memory in the Machine object.
 Note that some devices (such as [LCD display](src/lcd.py)) in fact connected to a memory bus, and not to the I/O devices space.
 - Finally, the [Emulator](src/emulator.py) class provides handy routines for emulating the machine and its CPU.
 Particularly, this class adds routines to run a single or multiple machine steps, and handle breakpoints.
 The breakpoint concept is a handy way to do emulator side actions, based on the machine condition or CPU state.
 Particularly it is possible to add some extra logging when a CPU enters a specific stage or executes a certain code.